Libya, Protection of Cultural Heritage

 4. What constitutes cultural property?
 What is considered cultural property with enhanced protection?
 (Hague Convention of 1954 on the Protection of Cultural Property in the Event of Armed Conflict, Art.
 1, 2, 4, 5, 19, Second Protocol to the Hague Convention of 1954 of Cultural Property)

 5. What protection does IHL provide against damage or destruction of cultural property?
 Could cultural property be made object of an attack under certain conditions?
 Are IHL obligations on the protection of cultural property present only with regard to the targeting phase?
 (Hague Convention of 1954 on the Protection of Cultural Property in the Event of Armed Conflict, Arts.
-2, 4, 5; 6; 7; CIHL, Rule 38, 40)
+2, 4, 5; Second Protocol of 1999 to the Hague Convention of 1954, art.
+5; 6; 7; CIHL, Rule 38, 40).

 6. Is there an obligation of the parties to the conflict to elaborate or use a no-strike list?
 Can a no-strike list be of added value to fulfil the obligation to take precautionary measures aimed at prevent damage or destruction to the cultural property?